Greetings, Dear Student!

 ECG Diagnosis of Atrial Fibrillation: A Primer for Medical Students |

-Mid-course review/feedback.
+Complete formative quiz and mid-rotation check-in form.
 Reminder to book a 30-minute one-on-one appointment with Dr. Anderson or Dr. Hodges. |

 Amal Mattu’s ECG Cases of the Week (“ECG Weekly Workout”)